CrestNiraj12/nvim-config/README.md

 # My neovim setup

+## Important tools for search and replace:
+brew install ripgrep gnu-sed

 ## Plugins used
 1. autopairs - A super powerful autopair plugin for Neovim that supports multiple characters.
 2. barbar - A tabline plugin with re-orderable, auto-sizing, clickable tabs, icons, nice highlighting, sort-by commands and a magic jump-to-buffer mode.